-16.9 MPLAB ICE 2000 High-Performance Universal In-Circuit Emulator
+16.7 MPLAB ICE 2000 High-Performance In-Circuit Emulator

-The MPLAB ICE 2000 universal in-circuit emulator is intended to provide the product development engineer with a complete microcontroller design tool set for PICmicro microcontrollers.
-Software control of the MPLAB ICE 2000 in-circuit emulator is advanced by the MPLAB Integrated Development Environment, which allows editing, building, downloading and source debugging from a single environment.
+The MPLAB ICE 2000 In-Circuit Emulator is intended to provide the product development engineer with a complete microcontroller design tool set for PIC microcontrollers.
+Software control of the MPLAB ICE 2000 In-Circuit Emulator is advanced by the MPLAB Integrated Development Environment, which allows editing, building, downloading and source debugging from a single environment.

 The MPLAB ICE 2000 is a full-featured emulator system with enhanced trace, trigger and data monitoring features.
 Interchangeable processor modules allow the system to be easily reconfigured for emulation of different processors.
-The universal architecture of the MPLAB ICE in-circuit emulator allows expansion to support new PICmicro microcontrollers.
+The architecture of the MPLAB ICE 2000 In-Circuit Emulator allows expansion to support new PIC microcontrollers.

-The MPLAB ICE 2000 in-circuit emulator system has been designed as a real-time emulation system with advanced features that are typically found on more expensive development tools.
-The PC platform and Microsoft[®] Windows 32-bit operating system were chosen to best make these features available in a simple, unified application.
+The MPLAB ICE 2000 In-Circuit Emulator system has been designed as a real-time emulation system with advanced features that are typically found on more expensive development tools.
+The PC platform and Microsoft® Windows® 32-bit operating system were chosen to best make these features available in a simple, unified application.

-16.10 MPLAB ICE 4000 High-Performance Universal In-Circuit Emulator
+16.8 MPLAB ICE 4000 High-Performance In-Circuit Emulator

-The MPLAB ICE 4000 universal in-circuit emulator is intended to provide the product development engineer with a complete microcontroller design tool set for highend PICmicro microcontrollers.
-Software control of the MPLAB ICE in-circuit emulator is provided by the MPLAB Integrated Development Environment, which allows editing, building, downloading and source debugging from a single environment.
+The MPLAB ICE 4000 In-Circuit Emulator is intended to provide the product development engineer with a complete microcontroller design tool set for high-end PIC MCUs and dsPIC DSCs.
+Software control of the MPLAB ICE 4000 In-Circuit Emulator is provided by the MPLAB Integrated Development Environment, which allows editing, building, downloading and source debugging from a single environment.

-The MPLAB ICD 4000 is a premium emulator system, providing the features of MPLAB ICE 2000, but with increased emulation memory and high-speed performance for dsPIC30F and PIC18XXXX devices.
-Its advanced emulator features include complex triggering and timing, up to 2 Mb of emulation memory and the ability to view variables in real-time.
+The MPLAB ICE 4000 is a premium emulator system, providing the features of MPLAB ICE 2000, but with increased emulation memory and high-speed performance for dsPIC30F and PIC18XXXX devices.
+Its advanced emulator features include complex triggering and timing, and up to 2 Mb of emulation memory.

-The MPLAB ICE 4000 in-circuit emulator system has been designed as a real-time emulation system with advanced features that are typically found on more expensive development tools.
+The MPLAB ICE 4000 In-Circuit Emulator system has been designed as a real-time emulation system with advanced features that are typically found on more expensive development tools.
 The PC platform and Microsoft Windows 32-bit operating system were chosen to best make these features available in a simple, unified application.

-16.11 MPLAB ICD 2 In-Circuit Debugger
+16.9 MPLAB ICD 2 In-Circuit Debugger

 Microchip's In-Circuit Debugger, MPLAB ICD 2, is a powerful, low-cost, run-time development tool, connecting to the host PC via an RS-232 or high-speed USB interface.
-This tool is based on the Flash PICmicro MCUs and can be used to develop for these and other PICmicro microcontrollers.
+This tool is based on the Flash PIC MCUs and can be used to develop for these and other PIC MCUs and dsPIC DSCs.
 The MPLAB ICD 2 utilizes the in-circuit debugging capability built into the Flash devices.
-This feature, along with Microchip's In-Circuit Serial Programming[TM] (ICSP[TM]) protocol, offers cost effective in-circuit Flash debugging from the graphical user interface of the MPLAB Integrated Development Environment.
-This enables a designer to develop and debug source code by setting breakpoints, single-stepping and watching variables, CPU status and peripheral registers.
-Running at full speed enables testing hardware and applications in real-time.
-MPLAB ICD 2 also serves as a development programmer for selected PICmicro devices.
+This feature, along with Microchip's In-Circuit Serial ProgrammingTM (ICSPTM) protocol, offers costeffective, in-circuit Flash debugging from the graphical user interface of the MPLAB Integrated Development Environment.
+This enables a designer to develop and debug source code by setting breakpoints, single stepping and watching variables, and CPU status and peripheral registers.
+Running at full speed enables testing hardware and applications in real time.
+MPLAB ICD 2 also serves as a development programmer for selected PIC devices.